 - Aluminum foil

 If the turkey is frozen, let it thaw in the refrigerator for 3-4 days, depending on size.
-I let my turkey thaw in my roasting pan.
-On baking day, I cut the plastic open and let the turkey slide out of the wrapping into the pan.
-I didn’t rinse the turkey.
-I didn’t grease the pan.
+I let mine thaw in the roasting pan.
+On baking day, I cut the plastic open and slid out it into the pan.
+I didn’t rinse the turkey, nor did I grease the pan.
 I removed the giblets and threw them away.
-My turkey’s neck was MIA, and I didn’t waste any time looking for it.
-I salted and peppered the bird.
-I covered it with foil and put it in the oven.
+The neck was MIA, and I didn’t waste any time looking for it.
+I salted and peppered the bird, covered it with foil and put it in the oven.
 I set my oven to 215 degrees F, and I went to work.
 The goal is to cook the bird low and slow.

 When I got home eight hours later, the turkey was done and bathing in a delicious protein-rich broth.
 The skin was a pasty beige, and the meat was a little dry, so I drizzled mine with the broth.
 Eight hours was too long, but that worked for me, and my family thought it was the best turkey we’ve ever had.

 3 Easy Tips For A Better Bird